The Rescuers: Production

 In 1959, the book The Rescuers by Margery Sharp had been published to considerable success.
 In 1962, Sharp followed up with a sequel titled Miss Bianca.
 That same year, the books were optioned by Walt Disney, who began developing an animated film adaptation.
-In January 1963, story artist Otto Englander wrote a treatment based on the first book, centering on a Norwegian poet unfairly imprisoned in a Siberia-like stronghold known as the Black Castle.
+In January 1963, story artist Otto Englander wrote a story treatment based on the first book, centering on a Norwegian poet unfairly imprisoned in a Siberia-like stronghold known as the Black Castle.
 The story was revised with the location changed to Cuba, in which the mice would help the poet escape into the United States.
 However, as the story became overtly involved in international intrigue, Disney shelved the project as he was unhappy with the political overtones.
 In August 1968, Englander wrote another treatment featuring Bernard and Bianca rescuing Richard the Lionheart during the Middle Ages.

-During the early 1970s, the project was revived as a project for the young animators, led by Don Bluth, as the studio would alternate between full-scale "A pictures" and smaller, scaled-back "B pictures" with simpler animation.
+During the early 1970s, The Rescuers reentered development as a project for the young animators, led by Don Bluth, with the studio planning to alternate between full-scale "A pictures" and smaller, scaled-back "B pictures" with simpler animation.
 The animators had selected the most recent book, Miss Bianca in the Antarctic, to adapt from.
 The new story involved a King penguin deceiving a captured polar bear into performing in shows aboard a schooner, causing the unsatisfied bear to place a bottle that would reach the mice.
-This version of the story was later dropped because Fred Lucky, a storyboard artist, explained that the Arctic setting "was too stark a background for the animators."
-Mattinson later explained, "Our problem was that the penguin wasn't formidable or evil enough for the audience to believe he would dominate the big bear.
+Fred Lucky, a newly hired storyboard artist, was assigned to develop the story adaptation, alongside Ken Anderson.
+This version of the story was dropped, to which Lucky explained the Arctic setting "was too stark a background for the animators."
+Vance Gerry, also a storyboard artist, also explained director Wolfgang Reitherman "decided not to go with Fred Lucky's version.
+He said, "'It's too complicated.
+I want a simple story: A little girl gets kidnapped and the mice try to get her back, period.'"
+According to Burny Mattinson, he stated: "Our problem was that the penguin wasn't formidable or evil enough for the audience to believe he would dominate the big bear.
 We struggled with that for a year or so.
 We changed the locale to somewhere in America and it was now a regular zoo and we tried to come up with something with the bear in the zoo and needing to be rescued but that didn't work either."